alvaroarol/dna-analyser/README.md

 #Changelog

+28/07/2016
+- Added individual codon frequencies
+- Frequencies are now always displayed by decreasing value order, including the graphs, instead of it being an option
+- Fixed "Reverse-complement" option uncheck not having any effect

 27/07/2016
 - Fixed "Load from file" ugly button appearance
 - Added "BLAST" button on main sequence analysis and PCR primer analysis, that opens a new window at NCBI's BLAST (blastn suite) with the correspondent sequence